susmreed/Robin-Migration-Distance/README.md

 The assignR requirements include:
 (1) the species range spatial extent or shapefile,
-(2) a precipitation-weighted isoscape that is temporally and spatially relevant to the tissue being modeled (i.e., here, non-breeding period claw tissue), (3) known-origin stable isotope values in .csv format, and (4) unknown-origin stable isotope values in .csv format.
+(2) a precipitation-weighted isoscape that is temporally and spatially relevant to the tissue being modeled (i.e., here, non-breeding period claw tissue), (3) known-origin stable isotope values (likely referenced directly from the package), and (4) unknown-origin stable isotope values in .csv format.

-If you do not have a precip-weighted isoscape, follow the script labeled "#1.
+If you do not have a precipitation-weighted isoscape, follow the script labeled "#1.
 Precip-weighted isoscape" to create the appropriate objects to run the assignR script.